varlogerr/toolbox.envar2/readme.md

 1. `envar` alias function is loaded
 1. `/etc/envar/init.d` and `~/.envar/init.d` directories are sourced if they exist

-To disable this extras pass `--no-initd` to the source file to disable sourcing of `envar.d` directories and `--no-alias` to disable `envar` alias function.
+To disable this extras pass `--no-initd` to the source file to disable sourcing of `init.d` directories and `--no-alias` to disable `envar` alias function.

 ```sh
 # File: ~/.bashrc